8. Help for people on a low income

 In April 2013, Crisis loan alignment payments, which are needed because of delays with benefit payments, were replaced by a new national scheme of short-term benefit advances.
 This is administered by DWP.

 Budgeting loans are loans that are available to some people on income-related benefits to help to pay for a range of essential things such as rent, furniture and clothing.
 These will continue to be available until the new Universal credit is fully rolled out.
-As people migrate across to Universal credit they will have access to a new system of Budgeting advances that will replace Budgeting loans for Universal credit recipients.
+As people migrate across to Universal credit they will have access to a new system of Budgeting advances that are replacing Budgeting loans for Universal credit recipients.

 Cold weather and winter fuel payments